Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Gibbs -states for the foliated geodesic flow and -harmonic measures

 are H\"older continuous (see \cite[Proposition 2.1]{AS}): there is a well defined H\"older class on $\tL(\infty)$.
 Note that these maps are holonomy maps along the center-stable foliation between unit tangent fibers.

 \begin{rem} In this paper, we are more interested in the unstable foliation than in the stable one.
-One defines an involution $\iota:\hM\to\hM$ by associating to any $v$ the opposite vector $-v$.
-This involution conjugates the flows $G_t$ and $G_{-t}$, preserves the unit tangent fibers and exchanges stable and unstable manifolds.
+Define the \emph{flip function} as the involution $\iota:\hM\to\hM$ which associates to $(x,v)\in\hM$ the element $(x,-v)$.
+This function conjugates the flows $G_t$ and $G_{-t}$, preserves the unit tangent fibers and exchanges stable and unstable manifolds.

 Consider the projection maps $\pi_z=\widehat{\pi}_z\circ\iota:T^1_z\tL\to\tL(\infty)$ as well as the transition maps $\sigma_{y,z}:T^1_y\tL\to T^1_z\tL$.
 Properties of $\iota$ show that $\sigma_{y,z}=\pi^{-1}_z\circ\pi_y$ are holonomy maps along the center-unstable foliation between unit tangent fibers. \end{rem}